-5 Signs You Have A Controlling Boyfriend & What to Do About The Controlling Behavior
+Five Signs You Have A Controlling Boyfriend: What to Do About Controlling Behavior

 Signs of a controlling boyfriend

-One red flag is if your boyfriend doesn't trust you and looks at your phone constantly.
+Constantly investigating your behavior is one of the common signs of a controlling boyfriend.
 They monitor who you talk to or text and may even look at your phone bill to see who you called.
 You hardly see your boyfriend being distant, but is at your neck most of the time.
 If your boyfriend doesn't ask for consent to see your phone and just takes it, that is not, acceptable, and it is controlling.
 A controlling boyfriend will interfere with your independence and will dominate until they assume complete control over the relationship.
 These signs are also helpful in identifying a controlling girlfriend, people have their own separate lives.
 They have their own hobbies, jobs, friends, and so on, and each person trusts the other to be with those friends or at that job on their own without needing to review and give their approval for every little detail.
 Of course, the dynamic of a relationship varies from couple to couple, but one thing is always true in a healthy relationship - there is trust and care rather than control or domineering.

 The toxic cycle of an emotionally abusive relationship